I’ve taught music online since 2008. I will teach you to save time teaching online while delivering better results to your students.

 Don’t hold back from sharing your content.
 Your content is unique; it will not only help your students, but others will become inspired to work with you or support your program.

-Get you students playing along or after you- have them mute themselves to get everyone participating at once.
+Get you students playing along or after you- have them mute themselves (if on Zoom) to get everyone participating at once.

 Orient the exercises towards the beginners, while offering modifications for your advanced students.

 Aim to get them playing 90% of the time during group lessons.
-There are four ways I do this with my group classes- I cover all of these in my course on How to Teach better Online
+There are four ways I do this with my group classes- I cover all of these in my course How to Teach Better Online, which you can get with a one month trial of Creative Strings Academy.

 Assign students to submit videos to you.
 They can record themselves playing to a metronome or to one of your curated lessons (like a play-along video!).

-You can share feedback on student submissions by making a video, writing an email, sending a voice memo, or leaving a comment underneath their post on Youtube or in an online forum.
+You can share feedback by video, email, voice memo, or leaving a comment underneath their post on Youtube or in an online forum.

 Posting everything to an endless comment thread is a great way to keep a running dialogue.
-It’s how I communicate in my student groups.
-Or you can just use email- just keep it simple.
+It’s how I communicate in my Facebook student groups.

 It takes a few minutes to comment on a student’s work sample or question.
-The feedback you provide in those few minutes could be worth as much as an hour-long lesson.
+The feedback you provide could be worth as much as an hour-long lesson.

-Here’s one template that I use as a basis for mini-lessons to give feedback on student submissions:
+Here’s one template to give feedback on student submissions:

 “Dear (student)- I watched your reel….The biggest conceptual thing I would encourage you to work on is … From a “skill building” side you can work on… From a “creative refining” side you can….
 This can be practiced in these ways ..
 A variation could include …”